How to Get Six Pack Abs Fast – Proven Diet & Workout Plan

 b) Manage Stress

-• Meditate 10 minutes daily
+• Meditate for 10 minutes daily

-• Practice yoga or deep breathing
+• Practice deep breathing or yoga

 c) Take Rest Days